saltysystems/overworld/README.md

 creative user-generated worlds built with platforms like BYOND and Neverwinter Nights.

-Goblet is Free Software, licensed under the Affero General Public License v3.
+Gremlin is Free Software, licensed under the Affero General Public License v3.

 Getting started